Chist-Sergey/P3000TGBOT/README.md

         /start@Pozdravitel3000_bot

-# How it works
+### How it works
-On time, the bot gets a current date by using 'datetime.now()', formats it to 'Day.Month' and then checks it against the dates in a database.
+On a prescribed time, the bot gets a current date by using 'datetime.now()', formats it to 'Day.Month' and then checks it against the dates in a database.

-The DB consists of two columns: the username and a birthday date in a format: DD.MM (example: 31.12)
+The DB consists of two columns: the username and a birthday date in a format: username DD.MM
+Example: Pozdravitel3000_bot 31.12

-# TODO (in order):
+### TODO (in order):
-docker-compose for it to do all the set up instead of the user (on hold 'til I find a way to sign up) migrate to a database
+docker-compose to do all the bot set up instead of the user (on hold 'til I find a way to sign up on Docker) migrate to a database system like SQLite or Docker's innate PostgreSQL